citta-lab/react/react-playground/renderingDatainParentChild.md

 --------------------------

 The example is to explain child component rendering inside the parent component to avoid the code duplication by keeping the child component independent of data and use react's functions to minimize the code.
-The example has been referenced from Samer Buna's plurasite coourse but have altered and modified based on my learning expericence.
+The example has been referenced from Samer Buna's pluralsite coourse but have altered and modified based on my learning expericence.

 playground: https://jscomplete.com/repl/